AdaCore/gnatstudio/docs/programmers_guide/hello_world.rst

   end Hello_World;

-Before going over the details of the implementation of `Register_Module`, we have to make sure that the rest of GPS knows about this module, and that we know how to compile it
+Before going over the details of the implementation of `Register_Module`, we have to make sure that the rest of GNATStudio knows about this module, and that we know how to compile it

 Publicizing your module
 =======================

-Until GPS provides dynamic modules, you have to modify the main subprogram of GPS to make it aware of your module.
+Until GNATStudio provides dynamic modules, you have to modify the main subprogram of GNATStudio to make it aware of your module.

 This is done by modifying the file :file:`gps.adb`, and adding two statements in there: a `with` statement that imports :file:`hello_world`.ads, and